kestra-io/docs/content/docs/15.how-to-guides/shipyard-migration.md

 ## How to Migrate

 In Shipyard, for every fleet that you have created, also has a YAML equivalent configuration.
-You can get it from the UI as shown below, or also from the code versioninig system like Gitgub in case you maintained one.
+You can get it from the UI as shown below, or also from the version control system like Git in case you maintained one.

 ![shiypard_yaml_configuration](/docs/how-to-guides/shipyard-migration/shipyard_yaml_configuration.png)